 Together we will explore what this means for traditional “social skills” training and the impact this sort of training has on Autistic people.

-3 New dates added: Choose from Wed 28th July, Thurs 16th Sept or Wed Nov 10th 6-8pm GMT online
+New dates added: Choose from Thurs 23rd Sept (postponed from 16th Sept) or Wed Nov 10th 6-8pm GMT online

 €25 includes access to the recording, slides and cert of completion.